Our Favorite Barefoot Running Sandals Rated In-Depth

-When considering running sandals, it’s really important to choose a product that’s going to accommodate you in the conditions where you plan on running.
+It’s really important to choose a product that’s going to accommodate you in the conditions where you plan on running.
 They may not be appropriate for extremely rocky terrains, or for areas with standing water.
-A lot of runners are looking for ways to be lighter on their feet and to get in better tune with their surroundings.
+A lot of runners are looking for ways to be lighter on their feet and to get in better tune with their surroundings

 - Xero Amuri Z-trek